 Being inclusive can also affect a company's talent pool and appeal to prospective employees.
 More and more, a diverse and inclusive workplace is seen as a requirement for the upcoming wave of young talent who are seeking job opportunities and we are increasingly recognizing the intersectionality of mental health and diversity, equity and inclusion (DEI).
-So, using words like “psychotic” to describe something that is erratic is not only stigmatizing, but also alienating and outdated.
-Be three thousand and eight, not two thousand and late.
+So, using words like “psychotic” to describe something that is erratic is not only stigmatizing, but also alienating, outdated and just not the vibe.

 4. Misusing mental health language is lazy communication

 Using mental health language is not the best way to describe what you mean.
 Consider the word “crazy”.
 It is convenient and common enough, but why settle for a catchall when you can be specific?
 We can do better than lean on overused and unremarkable words like “crazy” when we really mean “passionate”, “immensely”, “silly”.